-Many people in Africa lack access to western medicine, and as a result depend on traditional health practices to combat disease.
+Many people in Africa lack access to western medicine, and as a result traditional depend on health practices to combat disease.
 In addition, some traditional beliefs run counter to western medical practice and perhaps discourage individuals from utilizing those services even when they are available.
 This problem is further intensified by lack of federal regulatory healthcare management.